Your attitude influences your behavior and the other way around, so in essence, you can become what you pretend to be.

 Then by mimicking happy people, we become happy.

-You begin to behave like the people who surround you, and that behavior influences your attitude.
+You begin to behave like the people around you, which influences your attitude.

 Leonardo da Vinci also observed that it’s no mystery why it is fun to be around happy people and depressing to be around depressed people.